realpython/about/pycon-2017-talk-proposal.md

 ### What do you expect the audience to learn or do after watching the talk?

-By the end of this talk, you should be able to...
+By the end of this talk, you will be able to...

-By the end of this tutorial, you will be able to…

 1. Discuss the benefits of automating tests
 1. Explain what functional tests are